MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 is retained in the storage layer.
 You can expect storage resource utilization to increase, which may incur additional costs.

-**For indexes:** Configuring indexes to retain history is not fully supported and is not recommended.
+**For indexes:** Configuring indexes to retain history is not recommended.
 Instead, consider creating a materialized view for your subscription query and configuring the history retention period on that view.

 #### Best practices